tdrkDev/gcam-services-provider-patch/README.md

 Ofc for recovery

 ## IMPORTANT
-GCam Services Provider is not my project and I just did patch for TWRP.
+GCam Services Provider is not my project and I've just made patch for TWRP.
 Project's page: https://github.com/lukaspieper/Gcam-Services-Provider

 ## What it offers